Lump Sum Allowances

 (£268,275 – £0) = £268,275

-What you need to consider: To use the Alternative method explained above you would need to apply for a Transitional Certificate that confirms the actual amount of tax-free cash you took (see Question 6) before any benefits are taken after 6 April 2024.
+What you need to consider: To use the Alternative method explained above you would need to apply for a Transitional Certificate.
+This confirms the actual amount of tax-free cash you received (see Question 6) before any benefits are taken after 6 April 2024.

 What happens if I've applied for a Transitional Certificate?